Boko Haram kills 92 soldiers in Chad in country’s worst toll - The Boston Globe

-N’DJAMENA, Chad (AP) — Boko Haram extremists killed at least 92 Chadian soldiers in the deadliest attack on the nation’s forces, Chad’s president said.
+N’DJAMENA, Chad — Boko Haram extremists have killed at least 92 Chadian soldiers in the deadliest attack on the nation’s forces, Chad’s president said.

 The attack took place overnight Sunday into Monday in the village of Boma in the Lac province near the border with Nigeria and Niger.